Tastes & Traditions of Barcelona Food Tour

 My wife and I had a lovely time!
 We booked a tour in November during low season and were expecting to join a larger group of tourists.
 It turned out we were the only people to book the tour that day so we had a private tour with our wonderful guide, Valentina!
 She was a knowledgeable, thoughtful, and enthusiastic guide who took us to various historical and tasty places around Barcelona.
 I highly recommend Valentina and this tour to anyone!

 What to Expect on Your Tour

-Next, you’ll be whisked away to the local Santa Caterina Market—a far cry from the busy Boquería!
+Start your morning at the Santa Caterina Market, a local favorite where the stalls have been family-run institutions for decades!
 You’ll weave in and out of locals doing their shopping as you learn about their daily customs and traditions.
-Along the way, you’ll make two stops to try 3 types of delicious Spanish cheese, followed by cured meats, including jamón ibérico!
+Along the way, you’ll make two stops to try several Spanish cheeses, followed by cured meats—including jamón ibérico!

-Then you’re off to one of Barcelona’s oldest specialty shops—one of the last of its kind, in fact!
-You’ll taste three of the shop’s specialties, as well as discover a little hidden secret in the back!
+Our next food stop is one of Barcelona’s oldest specialty shops—one of the last of its kind, in fact!
+Here you’ll taste three of the shop’s star products.

-After a morning of exploring (and tasting your way through!) the Born district, it’s time to head towards the fishermen’s district of Barceloneta!
-Along the way, your expert guide will highlight some of Barcelona’s most interesting corners.
+After a morning of exploring (and tasting your way through!) the Born neighborhood, it’s time to head towards the fishermen’s district of Barceloneta!
+Along the way, your guide will highlight some of the neighborhood's most interesting corners.

-And as with all Devour Barcelona tours, your guide will give you a copy of our Devouring Barcelona guide, which is packed with all our favorite places to eat and drink in the city!
-So put down your guidebook and get ready to experience Barcelona like a local!
+And as with all Devour Barcelona tours, you'll receive our Devouring Barcelona guide.
+Packed with all our favorite places to eat and drink in the city, put down your guidebook and get ready to experience Barcelona like a local!

 About Our Expert Guides